Become a Maywood Volunteer

 Plan/Assist with Special Events

-A variety of opportunities are available for special events such as Flapjack Day, Earth Miles 4 Maywood, Wishing for Winter and more.
+A variety of opportunities are available for special events such as Flapjack Day, Maywood’s Walk on the Wild Side, Wishing for Winter, and more.
 From set up for events, to participant registration and check-in, collecting and processing maple sap, or assisting with craft activities with the kids, you can help make these events a success.

 Help with building and/or woodworking projects from constructing outdoor informational signs and storage shelves, to painting and staining.
 Help create exhibits, trail signs for special events to developing nature-based craft activities for kids.